 Intersection - Bird Road After, courtesy UM School of Architecture

 The 10-mile Underline will be Miami-Dade County’s first mobility corridor integrating all modes of transit.
-The Underline will connect to downtown on the north and to the proposed Ludlam Trail and the existing South Dade Trail on the south.
+The Underline will connect to downtown and the Miami River Greenway on the north and to the proposed Ludlam Trail and the existing South Dade Trail on the south.
 This map shows many other proposed connections.

 The Underline will be the spine of this future network of 250 miles of trails.